TheRatHunter/smart-building-soa-project/README.md

 - Try then ```ALT+F5``` and force Updates of ```Snapshots/Releases``` on all the available Maven codebases.

-- If you have the problem ```"Multiple annotations found at this line:- Integer cannot be resolved to a type- The method getAttribute(String) from the type ServletRequest refers to the missing type Object"``` on the JSP under UserInterface --> it's a  problem of a missing Build path !
-To solve this : Right click on UserInteface then Properties go to the JAVA Build path and check the Libraries, remove the JRE System Library the Re-add it.
+- If you have the problem ```"Multiple annotations found at this line:- Integer cannot be resolved to a type- The method getAttribute(String) from the type ServletRequest refers to the missing type Object"``` on the JSP under UserInterface, ot's a  problem of a missing Build path.
+To solve this : Right click on UserInteface -> Properties, go to the JAVA Build path and check the Libraries.
+Remove the JRE System Library then re-add it.

 - Finally, the UserInterface service wasn't created using Maven.
 Therefore, you will have to download the Jersey JARs at the URL below and add them onto ```UserInterface/WebContent/WEB-INF/lib```, otherwise  you will get ```classNotFound``` errors.